Exoplanets

 Hot Jupiter

 Hot Jupiters are gas giant planets similar in mass to Jupiter but which orbit very close to their parent star.
 As a result of the close proximity to their star their surface temperatures exceed 700C (1300F).
-Apart from gas giants Hot Jupiters are the most common type of exoplanet detected.
+It seems that Hot Jupiters are very common in our galaxy, which is not what astronomers expected as gas giants orbit in cold regions of our solar system.

 Super Earths